zimicjs/zimic/README.md

 ---

-> 🚧 This project is under active development!
+> 🚧 This project is still experimental and is under active development!
 Check our
 > [roadmap to v1](https://github.com/users/diego-aquino/projects/5/views/6).
 Contributors and ideas are welcome!

 Zimic is a lightweight, TypeScript-first HTTP request mocking library, inspired by